NuttyLogic/BSBolt/docs/align.md

 sequencing data, that follows the general workflow below.

   1. Input reads are *In silico* bisulfite converted, modifying unconverted methylatable bases.
+     1. When aligning undirectional reads, two substitution patterns per read are possible.
+DNA originating from either reference strand will have a cytosine to thymine conversion pattern while its PCR product will have a guanine to adenine conversion pattern.
+To assess which conversion pattern is most appropriate the read with the fewer conversion substitutions relative to the read length is preferentially aligned.
+        So, a read with a cytosine to thymine conversion pattern should contain fewer cytosine bases than guanine bases.
+If there are a high number of both cytosine and guanine bases alignments for both conversion patterns are assessed and the better alignment is output.
   2. Converted reads are mapped to a bisulfite alignment index that contains both the sense and anti-sense bisulfite strands relative to the reference.
   3. Read alignments are assessed for mapping quality and bisulfite uniqueness.